kcarnold/cs344/content/discussions/_index.md

 ## Summary Report

-At the end of the course, you'll write a 1000-word (TODO: finalize word count) essay for a nontechnical audience about the broader issues raised by an AI topic of your choice.
+At the end of the course, you'll write a short essay for a nontechnical audience about the broader issues raised by an AI topic of your choice.
 You may choose a topic of one of the discussion forums or listed on the topic sign-up sheet; if you would like to write about a topic other than those, please ask the instructor for approval first.

 Your essay should address all of the applicable questions in the "Questions about Technologies" section above.

-You are encouraged to discuss how any of the issues you discuss arose in your course project.
-However, if your course project does not address related issues, make sure to include a brief statement in your project report about broader perspectives, such as answers to the main questions above.
+You are strongly encouraged to make connections to the topic of your course project, where possible.

+Aim for a length between 600 and 1000 words, but more importantly, aim to be clear while being concise.

+You are encouraged to discuss these issues with other students, such as those in your project team; however, *the writing should be your own*.